 (optional) Ports need to be open in the Security Group being used

-You will need to allow working with the following ports (outbound rules in your Security Group):
+You will need to open the following ports (outbound rules in your Security Group):

-6000-6100: to connect to PostgreSQL clones (this is the default port range used in the Database Lab Engine configuration file, can be changed if needed).
+6000-6100: to connect to PostgreSQL clones (this is the default port range used in the Database Lab Engine configuration file, and can be changed if needed)

 For real-life use, it is not a good idea to open ports to the public.
 Instead, it is recommended to use VPN or SSH port forwarding to access both Database Lab API and PostgreSQL clones, or to enforce encryption for all connections using NGINX with SSL and configuring SSL in PostgreSQL configuration.

-Additionally, to be able to install software, allow accessing external resources using HTTP/HTTPS (edit the inbound rule in your Security Group):
+Additionally, to be able to install software, allow access to external resources using HTTP/HTTPS (edit the inbound rule in your Security Group):